 KFE MD Paul Williams started the company in 1996 in a bedroom above his family’s fish and chip shop in Market Deeping.
 Today we’re very proud to say that our family business is the range company of choice for award winning fish and chip shops.
 With our nationwide sales and engineering team and our School of Frying Excellence, we’ve brought together an incredible mix of talented and knowledgeable individuals, allowing us to offer an unrivalled package of quality, reliability and expertise to the Fish and Chip frying range market.
 Another member of the Fish & Chip industry family KFE have been incredible supporters of the Fishermen’s Mission in the past, with recent years seeing them adopting a national fundraiser on behalf of the Fishermen’s Mission called KFE on a Mission which in 2019 raised over £14,000 for the charity.

 NEODA is another member of the Fish & Chip industry from whom the Fishermen’s Mission receive support and awareness.
 Each year NEODA host “National Fish & Chip Day” which is an industry wide celebration of the dish and helps raise funds for the charity.
 The National Edible Oil Distributors’ Association (NEODA) was established in 1947.
-Its members include edible oil and fats refiners, processors, distributors, waste oil collectors (who also sell fresh oil) and cold pressed producers.
-It also covers manufacturers and suppliers of non-oil products (including batter mix, sausages, packaging, potato preservatives) and other industry bodies.
+Its members include edible oil and fats refiners, processors, distributors and waste oil collectors (who also sell fresh oil) It also covers manufacturers and suppliers of non-oil products (including batter mix, sausages, packaging, potato preservatives) and other industry bodies.

 Seafish is a Non-Departmental Public Body set up to support the £10 billion UK seafood industry.